NonVideri/NonVideri.github.io/README.md

 - Has multiple copies of placeholder movies in a database (for testing).
 - See the second repository for project itself.

+### Nextjs-Blog

+- A simple blog app created for learning Next.

 ### PWA

 - A very simple PWA implementation.